Smart Watches vs. Dedicated Trackers: Which Offers Better Health Insights?

 The Rise of Health-Focused Smart Watches

 Health is now a key focus in smart watch design.
-These devices are becoming personal health assistants.
-They can track heart rate, sleep patterns, and stress levels.
-Some even monitor blood oxygen and ECG.
+AI is making these devices into personal health assistants.
+They can track many health metrics better than simple trackers.
+Some even give health advice based on your data.

 Many smart watches now offer advanced health features: